ilchenkob/NetRx.Store/README.md

 ### Overview

+**[NetRx.Store Monitor](https://marketplace.visualstudio.com/items?itemName=VitaliiIlchenko.netrx-store-monitor) is the new extension for Visual Studio.
+It will help you to debug your app which uses NetRx.Store.**

 #### State

 State cannot have reference type, it should be struct and can have properties of following types: simple type (```bool```, ```int```, ```double```, ```string```, etc), collection type from ```System.Collections.Immutable``` namespace or user defined ```struct```.